 The most telling religion stories aren’t usually hidden inside churches, synagogues, mosques or temples.
 They’re out in public, where people of all different belief systems mix and mingle.
 They happen in schools, neighborhoods, workplaces, hospitals, government meetings, theaters, courts, science labs, football stadiums and more.
 Often stories begin when one person lives out his or her beliefs in a way that feels uncomfortable or unfair to others.
 Sometimes they occur when someone asks for an accommodation to practice faith — such as a student who wants to wear her hijab despite rules against head coverings or an inmate who requests a special diet.

-most of hese conflicts can be traced to tension in the First Amendment of the Constitution, which states, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.”
+In the U.S., most of these conflicts can be traced to tensions in the First Amendment of the Constitution, which states, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.”
 Such conflicts often draw journalists into the nuances of laws, faith and politics.
 The U.S. Supreme Court has yet to rule decisively on many church-state issues, so journalists should be aware that court rulings may vary region to region, allowing people to act in different ways depending on where they live.

 Religious freedom is enshrined in many other countries’ constitutions, but just because it’s written down in places like North Korea certainly doesn’t mean it’s being protected.
 In practice, government restrictions and social hostilities often restrict how people live out their beliefs.
 Journalists must look beyond propaganda, speaking with citizens, faith leaders, academics and non-governmental organizations for a more accurate picture of facts on the ground.